Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 A running node requires up-to-date blockchain database for operation.
 One of the methods described in this article can be used to obtain actual blockchain.

-## 1. Synchronizing the State During Normal Node Operation
+## 1. Synchronizing the Blockchain During Regular Node Operation

 This method implicates runnig the node from scratch.
-For detailed description of running the node, see [How to run the node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.
+For detailed description of running the node, see [Install Waves Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.

 After the first run, a node will start automatically receiving all the necessary data from the peer nodes as well as it will verify the blocks and validate signatures.